saltzm/grakka/README.md

 * Handling failure from either GraphActor or GraphAlgorithm

 GraphActor Responsibilities:
-* State: Set of ActorRefs for the GraphPSet of ActorRefs for the GraphPartitionActors
+* State: Set of ActorRefs for the Set of ActorRefs for the GraphPartitionActors
 * Start and handle failure from partitions
 * AddVertex(vertex: Vertex)
 * AddEdge(fromVertexId: Int, toVertexId: Int, edge: Edge) // Edge is just a container for attributes (right now)